korynguyen/Team4ZooWebsiteDB/README.md

 John@gmail.com
 johnpass

-If trying to use a locally hosted database, you must change Team4ZooDB/Members/General/connection.txt and change the fields.
+<b>IMPORTANT:</b> If trying to use a different database either hosted locally or with another service, you must edit Team4ZooDB/Members/General/connection.txt and change the fields.
 Our online hosted database/website subscription ended on April 25, 2021 but we dont know when the service will actually be down.

 Website link: https://team4zoowebsitedb.azurewebsites.net/